-Boston Resource Center – The Boston Resource Center has various support groups, gym access, a library, computer access and the Karl Ackerman Recovery Real Instruction Lab and opportunites to connect with other people with lived experience with mental health issues.
+Boston Resource Center – The Boston Resource Center has various support groups, gym access, a library, computer access and the Karl Ackerman Recovery Real Instruction Lab.
+Opportunities to connect with other people with lived experience with mental health issues.
 The BRC is open to the public on Mondays, Wednesdays and Thursdays from 10am-3pm.

 Cole Resource Center – The Cole Center is a community organization that advocates for those with psychiatric illness and provides information and support for the mentally ill, their families and friends.
 The Center fulfills its mission by offering social activities, a teen mentor program, and work experience for consumers, and education for consumers, physicians and the community.
 Cole Center provides consultations in housing search information, health insurance, low cost medications, volunteer employment, legal advocacy and support.

-Depression and Bipolar Support Alliance (DBSA) – Nonprofit, self-help organization run by and for people with affective disorders.
+Depression and Bipolar Support Alliance of Boston (DBSA Boston) – Nonprofit, self-help organization run by and for people with affective disorders.
 Includes support group listings, event calendar and a bookstore.

 115 Mill Street, Belmont, MA 02478